ansible-collections/ibm_zos_cics/docs/source/modules/transaction_dump.rst

 destination
   Identifies which one of the transaction dump data sets is the target of the operation.
 If the value is left blank, A is implied, but you can specify A or B.

-  Specify \ :literal:`A`\  to create or delete the A transaction dump data set.
+  Specify \ :literal:`A`\  to create or delete the A data set.

-  Specify \ :literal:`B`\  to create or delete the B transaction dump data set.
+  Specify \ :literal:`B`\  to create or delete the B data set.
 This MUST be set for the creation of the B data set.

   | **required**: False